mybrightidea/mars-rover-ui/readme.md

 - This has been written in React with Redux store

-- It calls thye previously submitted library [here on github](https://github.com/mybrightidea/mars-rover)
+- It calls the previously submitted library [here on github](https://github.com/mybrightidea/mars-rover)

 ## Redux store